 In California the shareholders of a standard corporation may consist of any number of individuals of any nationality, and/or any number of Corporations, including a Bahamas IBC Corporation.
 (Shareholder limits are imposed by the Federal government through the Security Exchange Act of 1933.)
 Shareholders' identities are protected in California.
 Any individual or nominee, as a Director in a California Corporation, is protected from personal liability for acts committed on behalf of the Corporation, by the Corporation.
-In California, there is no State Corporation Tax, Income Tax, or Inheritance Tax.

 Bankruptcy rules allow companies to file in either the state